robalb/compose-prod/README.md

 - __Does this scale?__
   Chances are this is not the question you should be asking:
   No. This Infrastructure will run on a single-server only, and cannot scale to multiple nodes.
   But most project will never need to scale.
-A single web server running on a `4$` VPS can handle more than `10k` cuncurrent users depending on the workload.
+This infrastructure running on a `4$` VPS can handle more than `10k` cuncurrent users depending on the workload.
   Know your system: are you running expensive machine learning inference models, or just serving a static web page?
-  Most importantly: can you afford downtime?
+  Most importantly: can you afford downtime? can you run your database on a single node?

 - __What happens if the server breaks?__
   All the `docker-compose` projects you deployed on the server will go